Affine logic for constructive mathematics

 \end{itemize} \end{thm}

 The fact that~\eqref{eq:strong-gp} is equivalent to $\ineq$ being an apartness is a standard exercise in constructive algebra.
-In fact, it can be proven purely in linear logic that an $\L$-group is \aandish if and only if it has \aandish equality.
+In fact, it can be proven internally in affine logic that an $\L$-group is \aandish if and only if it has \aandish equality.

 \begin{defn} A \textbf{subgroup} of a group $G$ is a subset $H\lsub G$ such that